milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 cert-manager version 1.13 or later is required.
 </div>

 Run `$ kubectl get pods -n cert-manager` to check if cert-manager is running.
-If so, you can see all the pods are running, as shown in the following output.
+You can see the following output if all the pods are running.

 ```
 NAME                                      READY   STATUS    RESTARTS   AGE